Dismantling

 Install the ignition distributor.

-Install the intake manifold top.
+Install the upper intake manifold.

-Install the toothed belt cover.
+Install the timing belt cover.

 Install the air filter.